German Shepherd Temperament, Energy Level, and Lifestyle Fit

 • Highly intelligent and quick to learn

-• Confident but sensitive to environment and handling
+• Confident, yet sensitive to environment and handling

 • Strong work ethic and desire for purpose

-This combination makes German Shepherds excellent working dogs but also means they need consistent leadership and mental stimulation.
+This combination makes them exceptional working dogs—but it also means they require consistent leadership and mental engagement.

 Are German Shepherds Good Family Dogs?

-German Shepherds can be exceptional family dogs when properly trained and socialized.
-They are often gentle and patient with children they are raised with, especially in structured households.
+German Shepherds can be excellent family dogs when properly trained and socialized.

 What works well: